lizaodawn/IMMARKUS-wiki-clone/05-Working-with-Metadata.md

 4. Be sure to click **Save Schema** after you are done adding properties.

-## Adding Metadata for Individual Images
+## Adding a Metadata Schema for Individual Images

 A metadata schema for individual images can be added in the same way as metadata schemas for folders.